Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_numpy/numpy_import.md

 import numpy
 ```

 Assuming this works, you should receive no error messages.
-If the module is not available then have a loook [here](http://www.scipy.org/install.html).
+If the module is not available then you'll need to have a look [here](http://www.scipy.org/install.html).